 You will need a pricing structure as part of your policy.
 Before the product or service is introduced into the market, you must decide how the price will be structured (using various price strategies as mentioned above).
 The pricing strategy should lead to buying incentives through a targeted setting of the sales price.

-The policy also helps the achievements of corporate goals like securing the market share or maximising revenue.
+The policy also helps the achievement of corporate goals like securing the market share or maximising revenue.

 Overall, the pricing policy should be the guidelines that govern the pricing strategy and describe the internal and external factors that impact the delivery of pricing within the go-to-market strategy.